 Fee for 10 Years Validity

-This was all you need to know about a Pakistani passport and how to get it.
+This was all you need to know about a Pakistani passport and how to get it from passport offices in Islamabad.
 We hope this article will help you a lot.
 If you have any more questions, please leave a comment in the comment section below.
 We will get back to you as soon as possible.
 Get to know online vehicle registration in Islamabad